trbsi/uglavu/wp-content/plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 5.1.0 =
+= 5.2.0 =

-(2019/07/06) Added support for the WooCommerce Show Single Variations plugin.
-Added support for a WooCommerce "Volume" (in milliliters) product attribute.
+(2019/07/13) Fixed an incorrect variable use in the WpssoAdmin::get_option_site_use() static method.
+Moved product options without Open Graph meta tags to the WPSSO JSON add-on.